Garbage Disposal Not Working? It is probably Jammed!

-You can also just use a normal Allen wrench which you can find in most tool sets or at Ace Hardware, either online or at the local store.
+You can also just use a normal Allen wrench to clear a jammed garbage disposal which you can find in most tool sets or at Ace Hardware, either online or at the local store.

-Step 1: Make sure that the power is off:
+Garbage Disposal Not Working – Step 1: Make sure the power is off:

 Make sure that you have the breaker off and that there is no power getting to the disposal before proceeding to the next step.

-Step 2: Time to clear any loose debris that might be in your disposal:
+Step 2: Time to clear any loose debris that might be in the jammed disposal:

 I can not stress this part enough.
 You never want to stick your hand down into a garbage disposal that has power – think about it for a minute – because it chops up bones and all.